krisanalfa/konsole/README.md

 <a name="defining-input-expectations"></a>
 ### Defining Input Expectations

 When writing console commands, it is common to gather input from the user through arguments or options.
-Laravel makes it very convenient to define the input you expect from the user using the `signature` property on your commands.
+Konsole makes it very convenient to define the input you expect from the user using the `signature` property on your commands.
 The `signature` property allows you to define the name, arguments, and options for the command in a single, expressive, route-like syntax.

 All user supplied arguments and options are wrapped in curly braces.
 In the following example, the command defines one **required** argument: `user`: